 As Michael’s work grows in sophistication, his exhibition record accelerates as well.
 To date, he has shown extensively around the country, including exhibitions in New York, Pennsylvania, Florida, Ohio, Colorado, and West Virginia.

-Currently Michael serves as the Chief Preparator at the Art Museum of WVU and as an adjunct lecturer at West Virginia teaching Foundation art classes in drawing, 2D and 3D design, along with upper level classes in sculpture and multi-media.
+Currently Michael serves as the Chief Preparator at the Art Museum of WVU and as an adjunct lecturer at West Virginia University teaching Foundation art classes in drawing, 2D and 3D design, along with upper level classes in sculpture and multi-media.